euroklicenka/euroklicenka/Manuály/Project Setup Guide.md

 1. Open **Simulator.app**.
 2. The default iOS device boots when the simulator starts.
 Android studio should now detect that device for testing the app.

+# Build APK

+This section explains how to build a signed APK of app.

+1. Create a new file called **key.properties** in project **root/android/**.
+2. Paste this template into the new file and fill out the missing details:

+        storePassword=
+        keyPassword=
+        keyAlias=upload
+        storeFile=

+    These details are the same ones used ffrom your .jks file.
+More about this file can be found [here](https://docs.flutter.dev/deployment/android#create-an-upload-keystore).

+> ❗ **key.properties** is ignored by Git and can never appear on the repository due to containing private information.

+3. In project's console run `flutter build apk`.
+4. This will build your APK file.
+The default path is **root\build\app\outputs\flutter-apk\app-release.apk**.

+> ❗ To check if your APK was signed properly, run in console `jarsigner -verify -verbose -certs %Path to app-release.apk%`.